eProsima/ROS2-SH/README.md

   this means that the `mix` generation engine will not look for *ROS 1* packages present in this list, allowing to compile specific *ROS 2* packages independently.

-  For example, if a user wants to compile certain package `dummy_msgs` independently from *ROS 2*, but compiling `std_msgs` and `geometry_msgs` for both the *ROS 1* and *ROS 2 System Handles*, the following command should be executed:
+  For example, if a user wants to compile a certain package `dummy_msgs` independently from *ROS 2*, but compiling `std_msgs` and `geometry_msgs` for both the *ROS 1* and *ROS 2 System Handles*, the following command should be executed:
   ```bash